reddyraja86/Docker/README.md

 # Docker

 - [x] Create Docker images for spring applications and push this image to docker hub
+- [ ] Springboot application with Docker database image.
 - [ ] We will work on Integrating multiple dodcker images using Docker Compose file.
-Create tow images like spring boot and Database they should be communicating with each other.
+Create two images like spring boot and Database they should be communicating with each other.
 - [ ] We will work on implementing a sample micro service application with Docker and swarm cluster.

 ## Spring boot with Docker Image :